ecumenic/project/README.md

 https://github.com/ecumenic/project/blob/master/CONTRIBUTING

 ## 4. CODE OF HONOUR:
-Please refer to our ecumenic inclusive solidary compliant 'CODE OF CONDUCT' to understand our ethic obligtions in this project. https://github.com/ecumenic/project/blob/master/CODE_OF_CONDUCT
+Please refer to our ecumenic inclusive solidary compliant 'CODE OF CONDUCT' to understand our ethic obligations in this project. https://github.com/ecumenic/project/blob/master/CODE_OF_CONDUCT

 ## 5. TRANSPARENT CONTRACTS: